wbreeze/transmigration/docs/index.md

 I am currently using three devices built by Apple with Apple operating systems.
 This focuses on transmigrating those devices.

+As a bonus, regardless of travel:
+* you will have set-up and verified reliable backup and recovery of data on your devices.
+* you will have practiced safely keeping and using secure passwords.
+* you will have practiced using encryption technologies to safely store and share confidential data.

+## Time
+All of this takes time.
+The backups can take hours, even a day the first time you run them.
+Plan ahead.
+You might want to test, and this also takes time:
+* Using the backup and restore procedures on some small amount of data, to verify that they will work and you know how to use them.
+* Using the local backup as insurance for a trial-run of the entire procedure before you travel.

+It's best to practice and measure the time for all of these operations well in advance of your trip.
+Keep the backup fresh.
+Allow yourself double the time to complete everything before you depart.

 ## Setup before and after
 1. If not already using full disk encryption